 Who has access to the information we collect?

-Third parties providing a service to Khulisa may be able to access the information we collect about you e.g. the company we use to provide our secure data processing system, Salesforce.
+Third parties providing a service to Khulisa may be able to access the information we collect about you e.g. the companies we use to provide our secure data processing systems like Salesforce and ImpactEd.
 This includes our suppliers, subcontractors, agents and other associated organisations we use to complete tasks and provide services to you on our behalf.

 However, no information will be shared unless there is a contract in place that requires the third party to keep the information secure and prevents use for any other purpose than delivering the service.
 We only disclose the personal information that is necessary to deliver the service.